-Use only the braking force necessary to stop safely and stay in control.

-Brake the same way, regardless of whether you have ABS on the bus.
-However, in emergency braking, do not pump the brakes on a bus with ABS.

-As you slow down, monitor your bus and back off the brakes (if it is safe to do so) to stay in control.
+- Use only the braking force necessary to stop safely and stay in control. - Brake the same way, regardless of whether you have ABS on your bus.
+However, in emergency braking, do not pump the brakes on a bus with ABS. - As you slow down, monitor your bus and back off the brakes (if it is safe to do so) to stay in control.

-10.6.4 - Braking if ABS is Not Working
+10.6.4 BRAKING IF ABS IS NOT WORKING